About WCS

 All candidates for positions with WCS must be committed to the philosophy and Biblical worldview of Whitinsville Christian School and be able to give expression to this commitment.

-Director of Development
+Director of Technology

 Cello Instructor

 We have an immediate opening in our Strings program for a part-time cello instructor to join our vibrant Suzuki community teaching students ages PreK-grade 12.
-The ideal candidate will teach weekly private lessons after school hours, including a Thursday afternoon group class, and prepare students for yearly recitals, seasonal concerts, and other community performances.
-Qualified candidates will hold a bachelor’s degree or higher in Music Education or Music Performance, have a minimum of 3 years professional teaching experience, have Suzuki training registered thought at least book 2 with intention to go further, and have performance credits that demonstrate professional-level performing competence
+The ideal candidate will teach weekly private lessons for after school hours, including a Thursday afternoon group class, and prepare students for yearly recitals, seasonal concerts, and other community performances.
+Qualified candidates will hold a bachelor’s degree or higher in Music Education or Music Performance, have a minimum of 3 years professional teaching experience, have Suzuki training registered thought at least book 2, with intention to go further, and have performance credits that demonstrate professional-level performing competence.